 By the way, the pickled red onions are surprisingly easy to make.
 I’ve used them in other dishes.
 They add good crunch and zesty flavor and they’re a pretty color too.

-QUINOA SALAD WITH ROASTED VEGGIES – HOW TO MAKE IT
+HOW TO MAKE QUINOA SALAD WITH ROASTED VEGGIES

-- The idea here is to choose delicate vegetables that don’t need a lot of time in the oven.
+- Choose delicate vegetables that don’t need a lot of time in the oven.

 - I chose thin asparagus, baby carrots, tender stem broccoli and zucchini.